What to expect during FEC counseling:

 De’Andra Dooley MPA, is the Lead Certified Financial Empowerment Counselor for the Louisville Financial Empowerment Center.
-De’Andra has a Masters in Public Administration focusing on the systematic investigation of executive organization, microeconomics, public finance, research methods, statistics, political policy analysis, and managerial accounting.
+De’Andra has a master's degree in public administration focusing on the systematic investigation of executive organizations, microeconomics, public finance, research methods, statistics, political policy analysis, and managerial accounting.
 De’Andra's educational background combined with over 15 years of experience spanning the areas of housing compliance, health equity, public relations, victim advocacy, legal studies, and organizational leadership, has established her second home in the public sector.
 When it comes to applying theory-to-practice foundations while nurturing flourishing relationships, she has made excellence a normative behavior.
-Building relationships, effective leadership, and encouraging financial self sufficiency are more than just a professional commitment, it is “why” she shows up everyday.
+Building relationships, effective leadership, and encouraging financial self-sufficiency are more than just a professional commitment, it is “why” she shows up every day.

 You can expect to learn about the following:

 Banking: Counselors provide information and referrals to low cost, safe, affordable, mainstream financial accounts through Federal Deposit Insurance Corporation (FDIC) banks and credit unions.
 Institutions on the referral list are certified through a rigorous set of standards called Bank On National Account Standards.
 These accounts are low or no fee, have no overdraft fees, and provide functional, affordable, and reliable bank accounts no matter your previous banking history.

 Credit: FEC counselors can pull credit reports for participants using Experian.
 Our counselors are trained to explain and advise participants on how to understand their credit profile/scores and what to do to resolve negative items their report.
 Participants can expect a better understanding of what factors impact a credit score, how to fix errors, how to dispute incorrect account information, and how to work with collections accounts to resolve them.